railsuser2014/openobject-doc-book-en/source/book/3/3_8/managing_accounts.rst

 * by making a global search, go through the menu :menuselection:`Financial Management --> Entries --> Search Entries`,

-* by partner, do it by right-clicking on the Partner field in any form that shows it, or by using the buttons to the right of the partner form.
+* by partner, do it by right-clicking on the :guilabel:`Partner` field in any form that shows it, or by using the buttons to the right of the partner form.

 .. tip:: Exporting entries